Listen to the Full Presentation

 2. Understand Your Timing

-With add-on acquisitions dominating, identify how your business could enhance existing platforms:
+With add-on acquisitions dominating, identify how your business could enhance existing platforms:- Geographic expansion opportunities

 - Complementary service offerings